Pandolfo Petrucci: Rise to power

 The Abduction of Helen, painting by Girolamo Genga, originally in Petrucci's palace in Siena.

 When his brother Giacopo died in 1497, Petrucci assumed all of his offices and seized control of his fortune.
 With his father-in-law's backing, Petrucci assumed a number of public offices and gained a vast amount of political power.
 He subsequently used this power to sell public offices or to give them to his lackeys, a strategy which allowed him to become the most powerful man in Siena.
 However, Petrucci's power and his organization of followers in Siena's government gained him many enemies, including his father-in-law.
 Niccolò and other influential citizens of Siena conspired to assassinate Petrucci, but Petrucci uncovered the plot and had Niccolò murdered in 1500.

 With his enemies out of the way, Petrucci ruled as absolute tyrant over Siena.
 Petrucci subsequently stopped selling public offices in order to consolidate his own power.
 Although a brutal authoritarian and absolutist, Petrucci was careful to pacify the people of Siena by improving the city's economy and encouraging the advancement of art.
 He also managed to avoid a war with Florence, which had been at odds with Siena for over a century due to a dispute over Siena's control of Montepulciano.

 When France and Spain invaded the Italian Peninsula, Petrucci became involved in a number of political intrigues.
 During this time period, Petrucci tried to gain the powerful Cesare Borgia's trust by diplomatically procuring French-controlled Piombino for Borgia.
 However, he secretly plotted against Borgia along with other lords at the meeting of Magione in the hopes of increasing his own power.
-Borgia, who had never trusted Petrucci, learned of the Sienese tyrant's plans and invited him to a meeting at Senigallia in 1502, where Petrucci would have been assassinated along with Cesare's other enemies.
-Petrucci suspected his life was in danger and avoided the meeting, but nevertheless fled Siena in January 1503 in order to avoid Borgia's killers.
+Borgia, who had never trusted Petrucci, learned of the Sienese tyrant's plans and, after he found out about the conspiracy, made attempts to eliminate Petrucci along with his other enemies.
+Petrucci suspected his life was in danger and fled Siena in January 1503 in order to avoid Borgia's killers.
 He subsequently resided in Lucca.
 With the assistance of his ally King Louis XII of France, however, Petrucci was returned to power two months later.
 Je later, in 1509, sent a small military contingent to assist the French against Venice in the Battle of Agnadello.